BASU35/Rythmix/README.md

 - **TensorFlow Team**: For the powerful machine learning framework
 - **React Community**: For the robust frontend framework
 - **Google Cloud**: For reliable cloud infrastructure
-- **Creative Tim**: For the Argon Dashboard React template foundation
+- **Creative Tim**: For the Rythmix Dashboard React template foundation
 - **PhysioNet**: For providing open-access cardiac datasets[18][32]
 - **IIT Guwahati**: For mentorship and competition platform
 - **Healthcare Partners**: For clinical validation and feedback